equinor/fmu-sumo/docs/explorer.rst

 Browsing data in a case
 ^^^^^^^^^^^^^^^^^^^^^^^
-The `Case` object has properties for accessig different data types:
+The `Case` object has properties for accessing different data types:
-- surfaces
+* surfaces
-- polygons
+* polygons
-- tables
+* tables

 Example: get case surfaces